shakfu/py2max/README.md

 # py2max

-A pure python3 library without dependencies intended to facilitate the offline generation of Max patcher files (`.maxpat`, `.maxhelp`, `.rbnopat`).
+A python3 library without dependencies intended to facilitate the offline generation of Max patcher files (`.maxpat`, `.maxhelp`, `.rbnopat`).

 If you are looking for python3 externals for Max/MSP check out the [py-js](https://github.com/shakfu/py-js) project.

 ## Features

-- pydantic-based version with stronger typing and the following features:
+- User of pydantic2 for type-validation, serialization/deserialization and the following features:
-    - keyword only arguments (not positional arguments)
+    - keyword only arguments (no positional arguments)
     - class constructor parameter type validation
     - instance attribute type validation